 Weirdly enough, some Siberians can actually tell you what the temperature is simply by stepping on snow.
 That’s because snow particles make squeaky, squashing noises when the temperature is lower.

-Do you have any interesting or fun facts about Siberia that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Siberia?
+Share them here in the comments below!